ARM-software/acle/.github/PULL_REQUEST_TEMPLATE.md

       worry if you cannot run these scripts on your machine, your patch will be automatically checked in the Actions of the pull request.
+* [ ] I have added an item that describes the changes I have introduced in this PR in the section **Changes for next release** of the section **Change Control**/**Document history** of the document.
+Create **Changes for next release** if it does not exist.
+Notice that changes that are not modifying the content and rendering of the specifications (both HTML and PDF) do not need to be listed.
+* [ ] When modifying content and/or its rendering, I have checked the
+      correctness of the result in the PDF output (please refer to the instructions on [how to build the PDFs locally](../CONTRIBUTING.md#continuous-integration)).
 * [ ] The pull request is done against the branch `next-release`.